ulfk/regexr/README.md

 After I noticed that the page https://regexr.com went offline, I wanted to get this cool tool back and tried to get it running locally.
 Needed to update several packages and do some minor fixes.

-This is WIP to understand the project and adapt it to no remove adds etc.
+This is WIP to understand the project and adapt it, remove adds etc.

 # License
 This version of RegExr is licensed under GPL v3 (as the original project is).